 NVIDIA CUDA toolkit on the host.

 Environment variables on the host for the compilers and libraries.
-For information on the supported versions of the compilers and libraries, see Third-party Products (GPU Coder).
+For information on the supported versions of the compilers and libraries, see Third-Party Hardware (GPU Coder).
 For setting up the environment variables, see Environment Variables (GPU Coder).

 You do not have to be familiar with the algorithm in the example to complete the tutorial.